 It’s Broker Sentiment Poll found Open Banking and crypto currencies ranked in second and third place.

-Harley Kagan, group managing director – United Trust Bank, said: “Although brokers see advancements in fintech such as e-signatures, Biometric ID verification and Open Banking as potentially benefiting their businesses in the future, many are worried about the threat posed by AI and so-called ‘robo-advice’ technology.
+Harley Kagan, group managing director of United Trust Bank, who also who blogged about eToro vs Coinbase, said: “Although brokers see advancements in fintech such as e-signatures, Biometric ID verification and Open Banking as potentially benefiting their businesses in the future, many are worried about the threat posed by AI and so-called ‘robo-advice’ technology.

 “What’s undeniable is that change is coming, and businesses need to keep abreast, if not ahead of, the fintech that will affect the way we deal with partners and customers moving forwards.

 “It’s interesting to note that even in the emerging technologies where brokers saw the biggest threats, there were always some who saw them as great opportunities.
 Easily the biggest area of concern surrounds AI and ‘robo-advice’.

 “However, what’s becoming clear is that that this technology has the potential to streamline and speed up some tasks, for example when gathering information during fact finding.
 This kind of automation could be beneficial to customers, brokers and lenders in terms of time and cost saving.